Exclusive-US officials weigh cutting deadlines to fix digital flaws amid worries over AI-powered hacking, sources say

 Kecia Hoyt, a vice president at the threat intelligence firm Flashpoint, warned that patching software flaws could be a complicated process involving detailed tests ahead of deployment.
 "Realistically, three days is simply impossible for some environments," she said.

-John Hammond, the senior principal security researcher at Maryland-based Huntress, said dropping deadlines from two weeks to three days would be "quite a change."
+John Hammond, the senior principal security researcher at Maryland-based Huntress, said dropping deadlines to three days would be "quite a change."
 While he said he was cautiously optimistic about running things faster, "only time will tell how well the industry keeps up."